Richard Krautheimer

-Richard Krautheimer (6 July 1897 in Fürth (Franconia), Germany – 1 November 1994 in Rome, Italy) was a 20th-century art historian, architectural historian, Baroque scholar, and Byzantinist.
+Richard Krautheimer (6 July 1897 in Fürth (Franconia), Germany – 1 November 1994 in Rome, Italy) was a German art historian, architectural historian, Baroque scholar, and Byzantinist.

 Biography

-Krautheimer was born in Germany in 1897, the son of Nathan Krautheimer (1854–1910) and Martha Landmann (Krautheimer) (1875–1967).
+Krautheimer was born in a Jewish family in Germany in 1897, the son of Nathan Krautheimer and Martha Landmann (Krautheimer).
 Krautheimer's cousin, Ernst Kitzinger, would also become a prominent Byzantinist.
 Krautheimer fought in the First World War as an enlisted soldier in the German army (1916–18).
 Between 1919 and 1923, he initially studied law at, successively, universities in Munich, Berlin, and Marburg under faculty who included Heinrich Wölfflin, Adolf Goldschmidt and Werner Weisbach.
 During these years, he briefly worked on the state inventory of Churches for Erfurt (Inventarisierung der Erfurter Kirchen für die Preussische Denkmalpflege).
-In 1924 he married Trude Hess (1902 - 1987), who subsequently also studied art history and became a noted scholar and collector herself.
+In 1924 he married Trude Hess, who subsequently also studied art history and became a noted scholar and collector herself.
 He completed his dissertation in Halle under Paul Frankl in 1925 with the title Die Kirchen der Bettelorden in Deutschland (1240–1340).
 Frankl's work remained a strong influence for Krautheimer throughout his life.
 Willibald Sauerländer contends that it was Krautheimer who later introduced Frankl's work to the United States.
 The systematizing methodology of Krautheimer's mentor, Frankl, "never left Krautheimer" according to Willibald Sauerlander.